its4u/demo-openshift-rhsso/README.md

 # demo-openshift-rhsso

-Assets to demonstrate usage of Red Hat Single Sign-On on Openshift Online Pro
+This repository contains the assets needed to demonstrate usage of Red Hat Single Sign-On on Openshift Online Pro.

 ## Configure your environment